intel/libva-utils/README.md

 #Libva-utils Project

-libva-utils is a collection of tests to exercise VA-API in accordance with the libva project.
+libva-utils is a collection of utilities and examples to exercise VA-API in accordance with the libva project. --enable-tests (default = no) provides a suite of unit-tests based on Google Test Framework.
 A driver implementation is necessary to properly operate.

 VA-API is an open-source library and API specification, which provides access to graphics hardware acceleration capabilities